Please find below generic instructions for the installation of TTK

 support, set the CMake variable

-TTK_BUILD_PARAVIEW_PLUGINS
+TTK_BUILD_PARAVIEW_PLUGINS to

 Examples showing how to use TTK libraries from your